Programs

-We plan to establish a state-of the-art therapeutic center where we will: train psychotherapists in trauma and Animal Assisted Psychotherapy; offer treatment by a team of expert therapists; make treatments accessible to all; and create comfortable and inviting spaces for individual and group therapy.
-We have identified a location for launching a pilot: the beautiful animal sanctuary in Ramat Gan called Tevah Hakesher, “Natural Bonds.”
-(All videos on this page are from Tevah Hakesher.)
+We are supporting therapeutic centers where: psychotherapists are being trained in trauma and Animal Assisted Psychotherapy; patients are being offered treatment by a team of expert therapists; treatments are accessible to all; and comfortable and inviting spaces are created for individual and group therapy.
+(All videos on this page are from the animal sanctuary, Tevah Hakesher.)

 Resilience with Animals, The Israeli Human and Animal Institute